HEXRD/examples/state_examples/Dexelas_HEDM/README.md

 Dexelas HEDM
 ============

-The Dexelas HEDM dataset contins 3 grains of ruby.
+The Dexelas HEDM dataset contains 3 grains of ruby.
 This is a great example for performing the HEDM workflow.

 Due to some limitations in saving frame caches within state files (that will